-Message Value Description / Result REMOVEITEMS Object identifier An object was removed from the container.
+Message Value Description / Result ADDITEMS Object identifier An object was added to the container.
+New buttons or droplists are added to the toolbar as necessary.
+REMOVEITEMS Object identifier An object was removed from the container.
 Buttons or droplists are removed from the toolbar as necessary.
 SELECT 0 or 1 For exclusive toolbars, the exclusive button is displayed as selected (1) or unselected (0).
 SENSITIVE 0 or 1 The button is displayed as sensitive (1) or insensitive (0).
 SETPROPERTY Property identifier If NAME property changed, the button tooltip is updated with the new value.
 SETVALUE String value The droplist or combobox value is changed to match the new string value.
 If the item is a combobox and the specified string does not match an existing list item, the new value is added at the top.

-Table 15-4: Messages Understood by CW_ITTOOLBAR (Continued)
+Table B-4: Messages Understood by CW_ITTOOLBAR